-PREREQUISITE - Grade C Year 10 Science Extension/Advanced or Grade B in Year 10 Science General and strong marks in the Biological Science topics
+PREREQUISITE - Grade C Year 10 Science Extension with strong marks in the Biological Science topics

 Biology is the study of the fascinating diversity of life as it has evolved and as it interacts and functions.
 Investigation of biological systems and their interactions, from cellular processes to ecosystem dynamics, has led to biological knowledge and understanding that enables us to explore and explain everyday observations, find solutions to biological issues, and understand the processes of biological continuity and change over time.